 - Add regular posts to your listing

-Your NAP (business name, address and phone number) should be extremely consistent across all mentions on the world wide web.
-This includes your website and on other websites too.
+Super important for local SEO, your NAP (business name, address and phone number) should be highly consistent across all mentions on the world wide web.
+This includes your website and on other websites, too.
 By being consistent with this information, Google will be able to join the dots a lot easier.

-Therefore we recommend mirroring how your NAP on your Google My Business listing shows across all mentions online.
+Therefore, we recommend mirroring how your NAP on your Google Business Profile listing shows across all mentions online.

-It’s a good idea to start a Google Sheet or excel spreadsheet to keep track of these mentions, so if you change your address or phone number down the track, you can easily update them all quickly.
+It’s a good idea to start a Google Sheet or Excel spreadsheet to keep track of these mentions, so if you change your address or phone number down the way, you can easily update them all quickly.

-As well as your NAP, it’s a good idea to make sure any other important information like opening hours (very important!), menus, product prices, etc., as well as any imagery and video are up to date.
+As well as your NAP, it’s a good idea to make sure any other important information like opening hours (very important!), menus, product prices, etc., and any imagery and video, are up to date.

 Localised content onsite

-Naturally, the more you talk about your local area on your website, the more relevant your website will be for local searches.
-You can add localised content through a blog section on your website, alongside making local mentions throughout your webpages.
+The more you talk about your local area on your website, the more relevant your website will be for local searches.
+You can add localised content through a blog section on your website, alongside making local mentions throughout your web pages.

-If you have more than one location, create location pages with your NAP and opening hours and if you have just the one location, make sure all of this is featured prominently on your ‘About Us’ page (you don’t want to duplicate the same content across multiple pages — again, make it easy for Google to find and rank you!).
-Oh, and big bonus points if you feature a Google Map on the page.
+Create location pages with your NAP and opening hours if you have more than one location.
+If you have just one location, make sure all of this is featured prominently on your ‘About Us’ page (you don’t want to duplicate the same content across multiple pages — again, make it easy for Google to find and rank you!).
+Oh, and big bonus local SEO points if you feature a Google Map on the page.

-To really stand out to people searching on Google, you can also mention your local area in your meta titles and meta descriptions which show on the search result pages.
+To stand out to people searching on Google, you can also mention your local area in your meta titles and meta descriptions on the search result pages.

 Localised mentions offsite

 Alongside having localised content on your website, you should also look for opportunities offsite.
-If other websites, especially locally focused websites, mention your business and link to your website, your SEO strength is going to increase greatly.
+If other websites, especially locally focused ones, mention your business and link to your website, your local SEO strength will significantly increase.

 Two popular ways to gain offsite local mentions are:

-- Acquire mentions on websites and blogs which are focused on your local area – this can be through media mentions and guest posting for example
+- Acquire mentions on websites and blogs focused on your local area – this can be through media mentions and guest posting, for example.

-Social media content is also more important than ever — make sure you’re posting localised content there, and engage, engage, engage!
-User engagement metrics play a big role in the battle of the local rankings too.
-Google is essentially asking, ‘what do the locals think of you?
-Do they rate you?’
+Social media content is more critical than ever.
+Make sure you’re posting localised content, and engage, engage, engage!
+User engagement metrics also play a significant role in the battle of the local rankings.
+Google asks, ‘What do the locals think of you?
+Do you rate yourself?

 LocalBusiness structured data

-If you want to really boost your SEO, then you should be using structured data markup.
-Structured data markup is little bits of code on your website which tells the search engines exactly what elements on your webpage are.
+If you want to boost your local SEO, you should be using structured data markup.
+Structured data markup is little bits of code on your website which tell the search engines precisely what elements on your webpage are.

-For local SEO, the most important type of structured data you can use is LocalBusiness.
-Through this structured data, you can mark up all the information about your business from your NAP to opening hours and more.
+The most critical type of structured data you can use for local SEO is LocalBusiness.
+Through this structured data, you can mark up all the information about your business, from your NAP to opening hours.

-Remember that 2021 is here, and the way we search for things has changed.
-45 percent of internet users now say they use voice search and voice commands each month.
-That means instead of typing ‘best perth bars’ into a search engine, they’re asking Siri ‘what is the best bar in perth?’ or ‘where is the best bar that’s open right now near me?’
-Think about these more natural, conversational search terms in your SEO strategy.
+The future is here, and Siri, Alexa, and Google Assistant have changed how we search for things.
+45 percent of internet users now use voice search and voice commands each month.
+Instead of typing ‘best Perth bars into a search engine, they’re asking Siri, ‘what is the best bar in Perth?’ or ‘where is the best bar near me?’
+Think about these conversational search terms in your SEO strategy.

 ‘Near me’ searches have also increased.
-Consumers are now looking for ‘sports stores near me’ rather than ‘perth sports stores’ — another reason to make sure your Google My Business, NAP and location pages are optimised.
+Consumers are now looking for ‘sports stores near me’ rather than ‘Perth sports stores’ — another reason to make sure your Google Business Profile, NAP and location pages are optimised.

 Local SEO isn’t a one-off task.
-It’s something which you should continually be building up.
-The sooner you can start acquiring more Google My Business reviews, improving the consistency of your NAP, adding localised content to your website, gaining mentions and links from other sites, adding structured data and optimising for voice, the better.
+It’s something that you should continually be building up.
+The sooner you can start acquiring more Google Business Profile reviews, improving the consistency of your NAP, adding localised content to your website, gaining mentions and links from other sites, adding structured data and optimising for voice, the better.